 Things to consider before starting a catering business

-The catering industry is full of competition, since caterers won’t just compete with other caterers, but also with restaurants in the area that offer catering.
-Because there’s so much competition, it’s best to do thorough market research and look for a need in the community that you plan to serve.
+The catering industry is full of competition since caterers won’t just compete with other caterers and restaurants in the area that offer catering.
+Because there’s so much competition, it’s best to do thorough market research and look for a need in the community you plan to serve.
 A niche or specialty, such as offering eco-friendly and sustainable catering, can help a business to stand out against the competition.

-Sales for catering businesses tends to peak around major holidays and regional events in addition to late spring – early fall for the wedding, corporate and conference markets.
+Sales for catering businesses tend to peak around major holidays and regional events in addition to late spring to early fall for the wedding, corporate, and conference markets.
 Budgeting can be a challenge, especially during the first few years.
-Once sales trends are understood, lowering prices for non-peak times may help keep cash coming in.
+Once sales trends are understood, lowering prices for non-peak times may help keep the cash coming in.

 Since seasonality can vary with a catering business, it’s also important to have access to temporary staffing as there may be occasional needs to meet surges in demand.

-When starting a catering business, you don’t have to immediately move to a traditional catering model.
+When starting a catering business, you don’t have to move to a traditional catering model immediately.
 There are plenty of other ways to gradually scale up into renting a full kitchen and catering large events.
-Pop-up restaurants and food trucks are some lower-risk options that allow a catering business to gain experience and refine its menu and processes before tackling large-scale opportunities.
+Pop-up restaurants and food trucks are some lower-risk options that allow a catering business to gain experience and refine their menu and processes before tackling large-scale opportunities.